Varese FC

-Società Sportiva Dilettantistica Varese Calcio, commonly referred to as Varese, was an Italian football club based in Varese, Lombardy.
-It was founded as Varese Football Club on 22 March 1910.
-It became Associazione Sportiva Varesina in 1923, Varese Sportiva in 1926, reverted to Varese F.C. from 1946 to 2004, and then Associazione Sportiva Varese 1910 (A.S.
-Varese 1910) from 2004 to 2015.
-The club dissolved in 2019.
+Varese Football Club, or simply Varese, is a football club based in Varese, Lombardy, Italy.
+The club was founded in 2019 as ASD Città di Varese by to informally replace the bankrupt Varese Calcio.
+Having gradually adopted the identity of Varese football, it is considered the de facto, but not de iure, heir to the club that was founded in 1910 under the name Varese Football Club.

+During its various corporate transformations, Varese has participated in the Italian top flight seven times, with their best placement being a seventh-place finish in the 1967–68 Serie A season.
+Varese have also won three Serie B championships, one Coppa Italia Serie C, and one Coppa Italia Dilettanti.

+Since the 2020–21 season (after taking over the title from Busto 81 of Busto Arsizio), Varese has played in Serie D, the fourth tier of the Italian football league system.

 History

 The club was formed on 22 March 1910, as Varese Football Club, with the goal of promoting football and other open air games.
 All members, both players and management, paid dues of 1 Lira every month.
 The club's colours were white and purple and the local market place doubled as the club's first ground.
 A rope fenced off the pitch from the public, and dressing rooms were improvised in an alley restaurant.

 The club played numerous friendly matches before joining any sort of league or organised competition.
 Early opponents included the "Aurora" of Busto Arsizio, the "Libertas" of Gallarate, the Luino, the Unione Sportiva Milanese, the Ausonia, and Inter.
 The club took the first steps on the Italian league ladder by entering the Lega Regionale Lombarda in 1914, and the first official championship saw the Varesini playing in their original colours of purple and white silk.
 The club's American goalkeeper, Sormani, distinguished himself in this first official season as one of Varese's star players.

 In May 1915 the war interrupted the season, but by 1919, World War I had ended and life returned to its regular rhythm with a resurgence of interest in football and other recreational activities.